Clive Martland: Military career

 Martland joined the Royal Air Force in January 1986, aged 17.
 He completed basic training, and then undertook trade training at RAF Cosford to become a Physical Training Instructor.
 His first posting was to RAF Church Fenton in North Yorkshire.
 This was followed by postings to RAF Cosford in Shropshire and RAF Hereford in Herefordshire, and abroad to RAF Akrotiri in Cyprus.

 He completed sub-specialization training as an Exercise Rehabilitation Instructor (ERI) in August 1995.
 He was then posted to the Defence Medicine Rehabilitation Centre (DMRC) at RAF Headley Court, Surrey; this would be first of three tours of duty at the DMRC.
 Having been promoted to sergeant in May 1997, he was posted to the Military Corrective Training Centre (MCTC) in Colchester.
 Next, he was posted to RAF Shawbury, where he served as SNCO of the Physical Education Flight.
 During this latter posting, he also completed an operational tour to the Falkland Islands.

 He was promoted to flight sergeant in 2005.
 He then returned to Headley Court where he worked as a teacher of exercise therapy and kinesiology.
 In June 2007, he moved to RAF Brize Norton to take command of the base gymnasium.
 During the posting, he completed a Bachelor of Science Honours degree in sports rehabilitation.

 Martland was promoted to warrant officer in June 2010.
 He then returned for a third time to Headley Court, this time as a Trade Specialist advisor to the centre's Exercise Rehabilitation Instructors.
 During this posting, he was deployed to Afghanistan as part of Operation Herrick.
 In October 2012, he returned to RAF Brize Norton as the station warrant officer (SWO).

 On 20 October 2014, he took up the appointment of Chief of the Air Staff's Warrant Officer (CASWO).
 The holder of this appointment is the most senior warrant officer, and therefore other ranks, of the Royal Air Force; and accordingly, the most senior airman in the country.
 He stepped down as CASWO in 2016 and was succeeded by Jon Crossley.

 Commissioned officer

 On 13 October 2016, Martland was granted a commission and made a flight lieutenant.
-He was promoted to squadron leader on 14 May 2018.
+He was promoted to squadron leader on 14 May 2018, and to wing commander on 16 September 2024.